Sruthi-Chetput/Sruthi-Chetput---BSE-Portfolio/index.md

 	The first idea would take a long time and I would need to put in way more effort.
 However, the second idea would be a bit dangerous as I would use the Dremel tool.
 Yet, it would still be easier and take way less time than the first idea.
 Hence, I went to execute my second idea.

   While using the Dremel I had to wear heavy gloves and safety glasses.
 The Dremel is a tool that uses a rotating tip.
 Since I was drilling a hole into a plastic 3D printed part, I had to be extremely careful not to melt the plastic all over the 3D printed part.
 I had to practice using the dremel at one of its highest speeds on wood first, using it for a few seconds at a time.
 Once I got the hang of this, I was able to create an oval shaped hole in my 3D printed part (**See Figure 3**).

+Figure 3 - 3D printed case with hole drilled using a Dremel.

   After I fit the wire through, I was able to attach it to the Arduino as well as the battery pack.
 Now I decided to wear the strap with my 3D printed case that had my Arduino attached to the battery pack.
 After I wore my project, I decided to test it out.
 I turned the battery pack on and started standing/walking and falling.

   When I was testing my project, I ran into 2 complications.
 One of them was that my 3D printed lid would often fall onto the floor.
 To address this issue, I took two black twist-ties and twisted them together to create one long twist-tie.
 I then twisted it around my 3D printed case, securing the lid (**See Figure 4**).

+Figure 4 - Makeshift rubber band made from 2 twist-ties to hold 3D printed lid onto case.

   Now, when I tested my project, the lid was staying on and secured to the case.
 With this issue addressed I could now focus on testing my project..
 My Fall Detector is able to correctly identify if a Fall occurred or not.
 However, I noticed that the position of the arduino keeps on changing the case.
 Sometimes, you can not see the Red or Green lights.
 To fix this issue, I took some of the foam that came with the Arduino case and ripped it up.
 I then placed the Arduino in a position where the light is visible.
 Then I used the tiny foam pieces that I ripped and stuffed them into the empty spaces.
 This way the Arduino is not able to move(**See Figure 5**).

+Figure 5 - Arduino tightly placed inside the 3D printed case using foam.

   After this, I tested my project a few more times to check if everything worked properly.
 When standing, sitting, or walking, the light would be green.
 But whenever I fall hard or soft, on the floor or the chair, it doesn’t matter.
 My Fall Detector can detect that as a fall and change the LED light from Green to Red.
 From this, I know that my Fall Detector is working accurately!